lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-practice.md

 #### Azure Information Protection (AIP)
 - Cloud-based solution that enables organisations to discover, classify, and protect documents and emails by applying labels to content.
 #### Azure AD Identity Protection
-- Set up risk-based policies in Azure AD.
+- Protect your Azure identities from external threats.
-- ⚠️ Set up policies for logging in from anonymous IP or unusual location.
+- ⚠️ Set up risk-based policies in Azure AD, such as logging in from anonymous IP or unusual location.
 Less suitable: Azure AD Conditional Access.
-- Protect your Azure identities from external threats.
 ---
 ### Networking
 #### Connecting on-premise <=> Azure
-1. Point-to-site connectivity with Virtual Network (manually connect)
+1. Point-to-site connectivity with Virtual Network
+	- Manually connect
-2. Site-to-site connectivity with Virtual Network (keep communication up all the time)
+2. Site-to-site connectivity with Virtual Network
-3. Private site-to-site connectivity with ExpressRoute (private connections)
+	- Keep communication up all the time
-- In a Site-to-Site VPN, the Azure Virtual Network Gateway is the cross-premises gateway that connects your Azure Virtual Network with your on-premises VPN appliances.
+	- The Azure Virtual Network Gateway is the cross-premises gateway that connects your Azure Virtual Network with your on-premises VPN appliances.
 	- ⚠️ Use Site-to-Site VPN to connect on-premises datacenter to Azure with minimal expense during low-scale pilot deployment.
+3. Private site-to-site connectivity with ExpressRoute
+	- Private connections
-- Use Azure ExpressRoute to connect on-premises application resources, minimise latency and maximise security.
+	- Connect on-premises application resources, minimise latency and maximise security.
-#### Azure Firewall
-- Deploy an Azure Firewall to securely limit inbound traffic and protect VMs from unwanted inbound requests.
-#### Virtual Networks
+#### Azure Virtual Networks
 - Azure VMs in different subnets in the same virtual network can communicate by default.
 - ⚠️ Azure routes traffic between all subnets within a virtual network, by default.
 Create a user defined route to override Azure's default routing.
 - Azure VMs in different virtual networks can not communicate by default.
+#### Azure Firewall
+- Securely limit inbound traffic and protect VMs from unwanted inbound requests.
 #### Azure Traffic Manager vs Azure Load Balancer
 - Azure Traffic Manager is been designed to distribute traffic globally (multiregional environments).
 - Azure Load Balancer can only route traffic inside an Azure region, as it only works with Virtual Machines in the same region.